Narigo/dripping-spray/README.md

 ```

 To be able to optimize our `requestAnimationFrame` calls, you need to call the `draw` method of the spray inside of it
-and tell it whether it needs to draw at a specific coordinate or should draw just because there might still be drops
+and tell it whether it needs to draw at a specific coordinate or should draw just because there might still be drips
 left.
-The `draw` method will tell us, whether the spray has some drops left to render.
+The `draw` method will tell us, whether the spray has some drips left to render.

 A typical `requestAnimationFrame` could look like this: